paulroehr/EazeGraph/README.md

 Changelog
 =========
 **1.1.0**
-* added support for Android API Level 9 and higher
+* added support for Android API Level 9 and higher (added nineoldandroids library to support animations on older devices)

 **1.0.14**
 * fixed Issue #7